bazurbat/jagen/doc/Build.md

 Use the '--clean' option to remove the package's build directories before the start.
 It also causes the 'configure' stage of the affected packages to become out of date.

-Use the '--interactive' option to allow build tools to detect the terminal and show colored messages.
-This mode ignores target dependencies and does not capture command output.
-Run build without '-i' to bring all targets up to date before using this option.

 Use the '--all' option to build everything out of date in the current project in addition to the specified targets.